SqrtMinusOne/sqrtminusone.github.io/content/stats.md

 ## Programming
 ### Programming languages

 [WakaTime](https://wakatime.com/) is a service that tracks hours spent on programming, which I've used since late 2018.
-It allows to export all your data for analysis, as all services should, but it's a proprietary service.
+It allows exporting all your data for analysis, as all services should, but it's a proprietary service.
 If you want to reproduce this, you might also want to look at a compatible self-hosted implementation called [Wakapi](https://github.com/muety/wakapi).

 My numbers are somewhat skewed towards `org-mode` because I switch to it all the time when I'm programming, and because I haven't configured WakaTime to account for AI usage.